Brent Nelsen received his Ph.D. in political science from the University of

 Readings on the Theory and Practice of European Integration (Lynne

 Rienner).
-The fourth edition will be published in Fall 2014.
+The fourth edition was published June 2014.

 Since 2001 Dr. Nelsen has shifted his research interests to the study of